jwinterm/lightWallet/README.md

 If you manage to crash the program, you will probably get an instance of simplewallet.exe hanging around, so to get rid of it you will need to go into the task manager processes tab and end the simplewallet process, or restart your computer.

+The import keys does not work with deprecated wallets (wallets with no electrum seed) at the moment.
+This is an issue with simplewallet that will be addressed in the next release.

 ## Future Work
 There are several features I'd like to implement, the most important of which is probably tab for an address book, where you can store addresses (and payment ids) that are each a button, and when you click the button it autofills everything on the transfer tab.
 Of course I'm working on the record keeping of all incoming and outgoing transactions and the calculated balance which is derived from them.
 This is a really key feature that should probably be a part of any wallet, but the wallet is still functional at the moment, and the transaction history is quasi-functional.